Rod Dedeaux Foundation 5th Annual Legends on the Links Golf Tournament

 Rod transformed a tragedy into a triumph when he became the youngest head coach in college baseball history in 1942.
 By 1948, he had won the college baseball championship and turned the USC baseball program into a powerhouse.
 His teams achieved eleven national championships, including five consecutive titles from 1970 to 1974.
 Additionally, he coached the United States Olympic Baseball team during the demonstration sport events in 1964 and again in 1984.
 Later, he served as an assistant coach to his close friend, Tommy Lasorda, on the 1988 gold medal-winning team in Sydney, Australia.

-The Legends on the Link Golf Tournament is a fundraising event organized by the Dedeaux Foundation, aimed at supporting youth in communities like Compton, where sports opportunities are often limited.
+The Legends on the Links Golf Tournament is a fundraising event organized by the Dedeaux Foundation, aimed at supporting youth in communities like Compton, where sports opportunities are often limited.
 With the help of generous supporters and sponsors, the foundation can provide annual scholarships and grants in collaboration with the MLB Urban Youth Academy in Compton.
 To date, they have awarded over $475,000 in scholarship funds to deserving students.

 In addition to scholarships, the Dedeaux Foundation creates a nurturing, educational, and mentoring environment for over 1,500 participants through their annual weekend Youth Softball and Baseball Clinic, which includes coaching, training, and competition in partnership with the Educational Sports Institute (ESI).
 The foundation also supplies urban youth with valuable resources such as equipment, coaching support, and access to athletic facilities, enabling kids to participate in year-round baseball and softball leagues.